dezeroku/network_layout/README.md

 It's paired with a TP-Link UE300 USB-Ethernet adapter (RTL8153), that's used for WAN connection.
 An unmanaged switch is put in front of the Ethernet port, just to expand the ports count.

-In use, there is a custom build (take a look in `build` directory with `rpi4b` config to compile it from source), with few additional packages installed.
+Running slightly customized OpenWRT (mostly packages preinstalled in the image + built-in config), look in `build` directory for details.

-### AP
+### Main AP

 TP-Link RE605x exposes the LAN in AP mode.

+### AP Router

+ASUS RT-AX53U running openwrt, used only for the purpose of broadcasting main router's guest network over WI-FI.
+Most likely some new tasks will be found for it in the future.

+Running slightly customized OpenWRT (mostly packages preinstalled in the image + built-in config), look in `build` directory for details.

 ## Architecture

 There are three interfaces at the moment:

-1. WAN to connect ISP router (192.168.240.1, no AP) with a Main router (192.168.240.99), that's put in a DMZ
+1. WAN to connect ISP router (192.168.240.1, no AP) with a main router (192.168.240.99), that's put in a DMZ
-2. LAN (192.168.1.1/24) exposed over Ethernet switch + wirelessly on both 2.4 and 5 GHz on the AP
+2. LAN (192.168.1.1/24) exposed over Ethernet switch + wirelessly on both 2.4 and 5 GHz using the main AP
-3. Guest network (192.168.2.1/24) exposed using main router's built-in AP (low range), completely isolated from LAN both directions
+3. Guest network (192.168.2.1/24) exposed using AP router, completely isolated from LAN both directions
+4. VPN (10.200.200.1/24) managed by main router

 TODO: put an image here